01 of 03

-Ruba Rombic Glass Colors and Values
+Glass Colors and Values

 Such a limited amount of Ruba Rombic glassware exists that it is all considered hard to find.
 However, the most commonly found colors are smoky topaz and jungle green.

-In addition to those more common hues, Florence’s Glassware Pattern Identification Guide by Gene Florence indicates that Ruba Rombic glass was made in the following colors: French crystal, silver gray, lilac, sunshine, jade, milk glass, apple green, black, and French opalescent.
+In addition to those more common hues, Florence’s Glassware Pattern Identification Guide by Gene Florence indicates that Ruba Rombic glass was made in the following colors: French crystal, silver-gray, lilac, sunshine, jade, milk glass, apple green, black, and French opalescent.

 Due to its rarity and demand for these pieces among both glassware and Art Deco collectors, Ruba Rombic is one type of glass that maintains its value even when minor damage is present.
-In fact, due to its angular shape, it is even harder to locate in mint or near-mint condition when compared to other glass made during the Depression era.
+In fact, due to its angular shape, it is even harder to locate in mint or near-mint condition when compared to other glass made during the Depression Era.

 The most affordable pieces are shot glasses and smaller plates in smoky topaz or jungle green, which can usually be found for under $150 each when the shot glasses are part of a complete whiskey set including a decanter and tray, the price rises.
 Collectors feel lucky to find a set of this nature in the $6,000 range.
 Other colors are exponentially more valuable.

-About the photos shown above:
+About the photos above:

 The 15" decanter on the left is sometimes sold for tidy sums as an "extremely rare" piece of glassware.
 The truth is that most sellers who think this is Ruba Rombic have been misinformed.
-These bath salt bottles have actually been found with paper labels that read Made in Yugoslavia, and they date to the 1960s.
+These bath salt bottles have been found with paper labels that read Made in Yugoslavia, and they date to the 1960s.
 The color mimics Ruba Rombic's jungle green, but the glass has mold lines that would not be present in an original piece along with a hollow stopper.
 According to a "Collector's Weekly" article, all Ruba Rombic stoppers are made of solid glass.
-While not technically a reproduction, this piece does cause confusion nonetheless.
+While not technically a reproduction, this piece does confuse nonetheless.

 On the right is an authentic Ruba Rombic vase in jungle green made between 1928 and 1933.
-In spite of a minor rim flake to the glass, the 6 ¼-inch vase sold for $517.50 (not including buyer’s premium) at Morphy Auctions in December of 2010.Continue to 3 of 3 below.
+In spite of a minor rim flake to the glass, the 6 1/4-inch vase sold for $517.50 (not including buyer’s premium) at Morphy Auctions in December of 2010.Continue to 3 of 3 below.

 03 of 03